aymanzah/class6-hw/README.md

 python3 generic_parser_visualizer.py housing.data.txt

-The figure below has a kind of an interesting representation involving room number, price, population and distance to rmployment center: class6-hw/3d_fig/3D_RM_LSTAT_MEDV_DIS_PTRATIO_INDUS.png
+The figure below has a kind of an interesting representation involving room number, price, population and distance to employment center: class6-hw/3d_fig/3D_RM_LSTAT_MEDV_DIS_PTRATIO_INDUS.png

 Many other figures such as the ones mentioned below doesnt represent an impressive relation between the features as the the values are gathered together in narrow places and not forming a certain pattern